jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 - The robe lets you see in all directions, and you have advantage on Wisdom ([[Perception]]) checks that rely on sight.
 - You have darkvision out to a range of 120 feet.
-- You can see [[invisible]] creatures and objects, as well as see into the Ethereal Plane, out to a range of 120 feet.
+- You can see [[Invisible]] creatures and objects, as well as see into the Ethereal Plane, out to a range of 120 feet.

 The eyes on the robe can’t be closed or averted.
 Although you can close or avert your own eyes, you are never considered to be doing so while wearing this robe.

-A [[light]] spell cast on the robe or a [[daylight]] spell cast within 5 feet of the robe causes you to be [[blinded]] for 1 minute.
-At the end of each of your turns, you can make a Constitution saving throw (DC 11 for [[light]] or DC 15 for [[daylight]]), ending the blindness on a success.
+A [[Light]] spell cast on the robe or a [[Daylight]] spell cast within 5 feet of the robe causes you to be [[Blinded]] for 1 minute.
+At the end of each of your turns, you can make a Constitution saving throw (DC 11 for [[Light]] or DC 15 for [[Daylight]]), ending the blindness on a success.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#RobeofScintillatingColors)[Robe of Scintillating Colors](https://www.dndbeyond.com/magic-items/4740-robe-of-scintillating-colors)

 Wondrous item, very rare (requires attunement)

 This robe has 3 charges, and it regains 1d3 expended charges daily at dawn.
 While you wear it, you can use an action and expend 1 charge to cause the garment to display a shifting pattern of dazzling hues until the end of your next turn.
 During this time, the robe sheds bright light in a 30-foot radius and dim light for an additional 30 feet.
 Creatures that can see you have disadvantage on attack rolls against you.
-In addition, any creature in the bright light that can see you when the robe’s power is activated must succeed on a DC 15 Wisdom saving throw or become [[stunned]] until the effect ends.
+In addition, any creature in the bright light that can see you when the robe’s power is activated must succeed on a DC 15 Wisdom saving throw or become [[Stunned]] until the effect ends.

 ### [](https://www.dndbeyond.com/sources/basic-rules/magic-items#RobeofStars)[Robe of Stars](https://www.dndbeyond.com/magic-items/4741-robe-of-stars)